slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

    signal r   : RegType := REG_INIT_C;
    signal rin : RegType;
 ```
+* `BUILD_INFO_DECODED_C`: [decoded build information](https://github.com/slaclab/surf/blob/v2.47.1/base/general/rtl/StdRtlPkg.vhd#L1459-L1469) that contains the following:
+  - `buildString`: ASCII string of useful build information at the time of the build that's packed into 64 by 32-bit std_logic_vectors
+  - `fwVersion`: defined by `PRJ_VERSION` environmental variable in the local Makefile
+  - `gitHash`: 160-bit value of the git repo's hash at the time of the build
-* `RegType`: record type defination for the registers in the “two-process” coding style
+* `RegType`: record type definition for the registers in the “two-process” coding style
   - `scratchPad`: 32-bit general purpose read/write register
   - `cnt`: 32-bit counter that's controlled by startCnt/stopCnt
   - `enableCnt`: Enable counter flag